ZakHub/ZakHub/README.md

 - 👋 Hi, I’m @ZakHub
-- 👀 I’m interested in web development and sport data analytics
+- 👀 I’m interested sport data analytics
-- 🌱 I’m currently learning for roles in web development or data analysis.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ZakHub/ZakHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.